ashwinsel/Milestone-Project-2/README.md

     2. As a frequent user, I want to be able to customize the quiz settings, such as the background music.
     3. As a frequent user, I want to be able to reset the game easily if needed.
     4. As a frequent user, I want to have a pleasant and engaging experience while answering questions by having new and random questions without them repeating.
-    5. As a frequent user, I want to have access to additional content or links in the footer section for further exploration.

 ## **UX Planes**
 ------------
 - ### **Strategy**